launchdarkly/LaunchDarkly-Docs/src/content/topics/home/account-security/api-access-tokens.md

 When you create a new token, it has the same permissions that you do.
 Your tokens can never do more than you can in LaunchDarkly.

 <Callout intent="info">
- <Callout.Title>Personal API access tokens and the principle of least privilege</Callout.Title>
+ <CalloutTitle>Personal API access tokens and the principle of least privilege</CalloutTitle>
- <Callout.Description>As a best practice, we recommend giving your tokens the smallest scope required for your integration.
+ <CalloutDescription>As a best practice, we recommend giving your tokens the smallest scope required for your integration.
-For example, if your integration is not designed to modify your **Production** environment, use a custom role or inline policy to restrict access appropriately.</Callout.Description>
+For example, if your integration is not designed to modify your **Production** environment, use a custom role or inline policy to restrict access appropriately.</CalloutDescription>
 </Callout>

 If your own permissions are ever reduced, tokens you have created have reduced scope as well.